4v4t4r/testmill/doc/introduction.rst

 =========================

 This section contains generic installation instructions.
-See the bottom of this section of specific instruction on installing on Linux, Mac and Windows.
+See the bottom of this section for specific instruction on installing on Linux, Mac and Windows.

 TestMill is written in the Python programming language, and has the following
 dependencies: